 Schooling also won golds as a member of the 200 and 800 yard freestyle relays and the 400 yard medley relay.
 His silver came in the 400 yard freestyle relay and bronze in the 200 yard medley relay.

 Schooling was named co-swimmer of the meet, sharing the title with his former age group teammates and Bolles Swimming alumni, Caelab Dressel and Ryan Murphy.

 Although Schooling didn’t enjoy the same success as the previous two years at the NCAA Championships, he still managed to pick up four golds, a silver and a bronze medal.
 His gold medals all came in relays.
 The 200 and 400 medley relays and the 200 and 400 freestyle relays.
 Texas set new NCAA and U.S. records in all of the relays Schooling was on other than the 200 yard medley relay.

 Schooling started off his individual campaign with a bronze in the 50 freestyle in 18.77 behind Caeleb Dressel and Ryan Held.
 He was unable to defend his butterfly titles, finishing behind Dressel in the 100 in 43.75.
 In the 200 yard butterfly, he failed to make the finals, finishing 37th overall.

-In an interview, Schooling said that he suffered with a stomach virus that came on a day into the competition.
-Although he said in the interview it wasn’t an excuse for his performances at he meet.
+In an interview, Schooling said that he suffered from a stomach virus that came on a day into the competition.
+He also said in the interview it wasn’t an excuse for his performances at he meet.

 2015 World Championships